jrowberg/inmojo-api/README.md

 5. Run `inmojo_scrapi.py initialize` to get all existing sale records in your account so far
 6. Run `inmojo_scrapi.py update` from time to time to get all new or updated sale records
 7. Use the various *get* commands as desired to help integrate with any other tools you use

+Output in JSON format give you a structured list where each sale records includes items as a sub-object.
+The CSV output is broken apart into either a sale list or a line item detail list (line items include order numbers for correlating data later).

 ### "ScrAPI" Limitations